 David is an amateur long-distance runner with a marathon personal best of 2:28:46, and is fitness editor of Cycling Weekly magazine.

-In 2006, aged 24, David was diagnosed with the degenerative eye condition retinitis pigmentosa (RP), and supports the work of Retina UK.
+In 2006, aged 24, David was diagnosed with the degenerative eye condition retinitis pigmentosa (RP), and he is host of the podcast Ways of Not Seeing.

 In 2019, after discovering the World War Two journal of his late grandfather Richard Wicker, a volunteer RAF navigator who was shot down over Germany in August 1940 and held captive as POW until spring 1945, David edited the writings into memoir form and published as We Happy Few.